Naruto and Naruto Shippuden filler list: The episodes you can miss

 While these episodes, including a whopping 77-episode run, are all filler, it doesn't mean they aren't worth watching.

-Episodes 102 to 106 take place immediately after the Konoha Five returns, having failed to bring Sasuke with them.
+Episodes 102 to 106 take place immediately after the Konoha Five return, having failed to bring Sasuke with them.
 It wraps up the Sasuke Retrieval arc nicely while paving the way for the narrative to make new leaps into the unknown.
-While it's classed as non-canon, it still makes for good viewing to instil some sense of conclusion on the events leading up to this moment.

-Part of the Konoha Crush saga, episodes 169 to 173 touches on the aftermath and death of the ninjas.
+Part of the Konoha Crush saga, episodes 169 to 173 touch on the aftermath and death of the ninjas.
 In order to boost their ranks, Naruto, Ino, and Shino team up with Anko as their mission leader to take on some of the more high-level missions.
-It's a struggle between characters which builds bonds and lets viewers see them work together in a way we've never seen before.
+It's a struggle between characters that builds bonds and lets viewers see them work together in a way we've never seen before.

 Read more: